firezone/firezone/elixir/README.md

 #
 # Or you can just run both reset and seed in one liner:
 #
-#   docker-compose run mix /bin/sh -c "cd apps/domain && mix do ecto.reset, ecto.seed"
+#   docker-compose run elixir /bin/sh -c "cd apps/domain && mix do ecto.reset, ecto.seed"
 #
-❯ docker-compose run mix /bin/sh -c "cd apps/domain && mix ecto.create"
+❯ docker-compose run elixir /bin/sh -c "cd apps/domain && mix ecto.create"

 # Ensure database is migrated before running seeds
 ❯ docker-compose run api bin/migrate
 # or
-❯ docker-compose run mix /bin/sh -c "cd apps/domain && mix ecto.migrate"
+❯ docker-compose run elixir /bin/sh -c "cd apps/domain && mix ecto.migrate"

 # Seed the database
 # Hint: some access tokens will be generated and written to stdout,
 # don't forget to save them for later
 ❯ docker-compose run api bin/seed
 # or
-❯ docker-compose run mix /bin/sh -c "cd apps/domain && mix ecto.seed"
+❯ docker-compose run elixir /bin/sh -c "cd apps/domain && mix ecto.seed"

 # Start the API service for control plane sockets while listening to STDIN (where you will see all the logs)
 ❯ docker-compose up api